raphw/jackson-jaxb-extension/README.md

 `XmlSeeAlso`
 ====

 The XML standard defines a mechanism to represent polymorphic types which is not present in JSON.
-The `XmlSeeAlso` annotation is however not supported by Jackson where this support can be added by registering the `XmlElementWrapperModule`.
+The `XmlSeeAlso` annotation is however not supported by Jackson where this support can be added by registering the `XmlSeeAlsoModule`.

 Considering the following structure, any object of `base` could be of either type `First` or `Second`.